nhaniph/web-developer-journey/log.md

 **Link to work** :
 **Thing(s) learned**:
  -->
+ ### Day 31 : July 23, Sunday

+**Today's Progress** : :fire: Started WatchNCode Javascript course.
+Did array module.

+**Thoughts** : So, it begins.
+The WatchNCode JS course is really great, wll explained concepts.
+Having done the CS50 course, it helps with understanding of concepts like array.
+This course wouldn't take much long.
+Will done by this week.

+**Thing(s) learned**:
+* Adding array in JS
+* Printing variables value using console.log()
+* Adding new item to array using array.push()
+* Changing a already defined var value inside the array
+* Removing item from array using array.splice()

 ### Day 30 : July 22, Saturday

 **Today's Progress** : :metal: Finally completed the Wordpress project.
 Made a digitalocean droplet and then host the site on it using serverpilot.